vulogov/Bund/Documentation/Bund_Library_Guide/lib/bund.eval-file./description.typ

   - [x] #"bund runtime"
 ]

-Evaluating code snippet from the string that is loaded from file.
-Name of the file is taken from the string stored in the workbench.
-All errors are handled in a usual way.
-This function will not create a new virtual machine.
+This function is responsible for the evaluation of a code snippet that is extracted from a string loaded from a specified file.
+The name of this file is derived from a string that is stored within the workbench environment.
+All errors encountered during the execution of this function are managed using standard error-handling procedures.
+It is important to note that this function does not instantiate a new virtual machine.